The St. Gotthard Pass (Italian: Passo del San Gottardo) connects south and north Switzerland.

-Your best option is the old Tremola road, if only for the spectacular cobblestone section(s) and the breathtaking views along that road.
+Your far better – by a long shot – option is the old Tremola road, if only for the spectacular cobblestone section(s) and the breathtaking views along that road.

 After the relatively easy start, you’ll only have a short moment to catch your breath when passing the Motto Bartola intersection, with the entrance/exit to the new/main road.

 The steepest stretch is in the middle of the main hairpin section, but here you’ll enjoy an ever more spectacular view, so it won’t hurt that much.

 Once at the summit, you can pay a visit to the Gotthard museum there, or have a break at the ‘ospizio’.
 You may also take a short ‘side trip’ back over the new Tremola road, where you will have a fantastic view on the old road, just before the entrance to the gallery/tunnel, as seen in the picture below.

-From Hospental, the climb is 8.6 kilomters long, with 610 meters of elevation (7.1%).
+If you start in Hospental, the ascend is 8.6 kilometers long, with 610 meters of elevation (7.1%).

-It’s only at some three kilometers from the summit that cyclists can leave the main road and take the old cobblestone road.
+It’s only at some three kilometers from the summit that you can leave the main road and take the old cobblestone road.

-It’s worth avoiding this ascend during the weekends in the summer/holiday season, as traffic can be pretty bad and the road is used as an alternative to the weekly traffic jams before the Gotthard tunnel.
+You may want to avoid this ascend during the weekends in the summer/holiday season, as traffic can be pretty bad and the road is used as an alternative to the weekly traffic jams before the Gotthard tunnel.